-One thing to about when getting your kids in the kitchen is to think about what you’re going to make.
+When getting your kids in the kitchen is to think about what you’re going to make.
 How much your kids are going to be able to help.
-How much can they do on their own.
-Can they do it entirely on their own.
+Maybe they can do almost all of it on their own, or all of it.
+There are some great recipes for kids.

 Kids in the Kitchen – Recipes for Kids